 Depending on the type of device we have added, it will create a widget in the application with the actions it can perform.

-We can share the devices with other people, so that all family members can use them.
+We can share devices with other people, so all family members can use them.
 We can even share but set permissions for certain actions, for example in the case of children.

-On the other hand, the application takes care of updating the device’s software.
-If there is a new version of the software available on a device, it will notify us, and we can update the firmware in seconds with just the press of a button.
+On the other hand, the application takes care of updating the software of the devices.
+If a new software version is available for a device, it will notify us, and we can update the firmware in seconds by just pressing a button.

-The application also allows us to add timers and countdowns to control all devices.
+The application also allows adding timers and countdowns to control all devices.
 For example, we can automatically turn off all lights at a certain time, turn on an irrigation system, among many other uses.

-Another very interesting option is the “Scenes” function, which are flows of actions that are triggered when an event occurs.
+Another very interesting option is the “Scenes” function, which are action flows triggered when an event occurs.
 For example, if motion is detected, turn on these two devices, or if I press this switch, also turn on this relay.

-If we combine all the functions, the amount of options we can perform is practically infinite.
-Especially if, as we mentioned, it is possible to add integration with voice assistants, or more complex workflows through IFTTT.
+If we combine all the functions, the number of options we can perform is practically infinite.
+Even more so if, as mentioned, it is possible to add integration with voice assistants, or more complex workflows through IFTTT.

 Reprogramming the Device

-If all the available options in a standard way are not enough for you, or if you love tinkering with your best maker spirit, it is possible to reprogram these devices with your own code.
+If all the standard options available are not enough for you, or if you love tinkering with your best maker spirit, it is possible to reprogram these devices with your own code.

-If we look inside the Sonoff devices, they mount an Espressif processor like the well-known ESP8266 or the ESP8285, both already known in the blog, and that we can reprogram with the same tools as an Arduino.
+If we look inside Sonoff devices, they mount an Espressif processor like the well-known ESP8266 or the ESP8285, both already known on the blog, and which we can reprogram with the same tools as an Arduino.

 The advantages of reprogramming the device are several.
-Customize behavior, integrate it with our own projects, add sensors or actuators (motors, servos, etc).
-We also gain in security and privacy, and protect ourselves from the day that Itead’s servers stop working.
+Customizing behavior, integrating it with our own projects, adding sensors or actuators (motors, servos, etc.).
+We also gain in security and privacy, and protect ourselves from the possibility that Itead’s servers one day stop working.

 However, we also lose some things, such as integration with certain cloud services and (unless you have a server set up) access from outside the local network.

-Reprogramming the Sonoff device is an advanced procedure, which requires soldering (a little, but it requires), and knowledge of computer science, especially to give the best use to the available options.
-However, the task has been greatly simplified thanks to firmware designed by the community for Sonoff devices, such as ESPurna developed by Xose Perez, or Tasmota developed by Theo Arends.
+Reprogramming the Sonoff device is an advanced procedure, which requires soldering (a little, but it does), and computer knowledge, especially to get the most out of the available options.
+However, the task has been simplified quite a bit thanks to firmware designed by the community for Sonoff devices, such as ESPurna developed by Xose Perez, or Tasmota developed by Theo Arends.

-On the other hand, we can use these devices even for functions other than those they were used for.
-In fact, a Sonoff relay is a good way to buy and modify an ESP8266 that we can plug into AC230V, in a compact plastic box, which we can add to our electronic and robotics projects.
+On the other hand, we can use these devices even for functions different from those they were used for.
+In fact, a Sonoff relay is a good way to buy and modify an ESP8266 that we can plug into AC230V, in a compact plastic box, which we can add to our projects.

 Conclusion

-The Sonoff range is a simple and inexpensive way to domotize the home.
-The normal options give us an almost infinite number of combinations, especially if we take into account the timing function and the scenes.
+The Sonoff range is a simple and cheap way to automate the home.
+The standard options give us an almost infinite number of combinations, especially if we consider the timing function and scenes.

-For more daring users, it is possible to reprogram the devices with one of the firmware developed by the community, and integrate them with other Open Source developments (Home Assistant, your MQTT server).
+For the more adventurous users, it is possible to reprogram the devices with one of the firmware developed by the community, and integrate it with other Open Source developments (Home Assistant, your MQTT server).

-Finally, we can also use these devices as a programmable processor (usually the relay) and include it in our electronic and robotics project.
+Finally, we can also use these devices as a programmable processor (usually the relay) and include it in our electronics and robotics project.

-As you can see, these are very interesting devices with endless possibilities.
-In future posts, we will look at the process of changing the firmware of Sonoff devices.
+As you can see, some very interesting devices with endless possibilities.
+In future posts we will see the process for changing the firmware of Sonoff devices.